cpmdev/procedure-delay/README.md

    * Input database connection settings
    * Update procedure and diagnosis filters
    * Adjust SQL code as needed if using different table names
-   * Adjust R code as needed for analysis if using different covariates or outcomes (Note: we included insurance information as a covariate which is not OMOP CDM)
+   * Adjust R code as needed for analysis if using different covariates or outcomes <br/>
+   (Note: we included insurance information as a covariate and cancer stage at diagnosis as an outcome, both of which are not OMOP CDM)
  * Additional details included in surgical_delay.r or screening_delay.r